named-data/NDN-CCL-API/data.rst

 :Parameters:

     - `content`
-	The pointer to the byte array.
+        A Blob with the content.

 Data.wireDecode Methods
 -----------------------